 Applicants who are granted loans or scholarships by the board shall receive a loan not to exceed \$5,000.00 to any one applicant to be paid in annual installments not exceeding \$1,500.00 per annum, with which to defray his or her tuition and other expenses in any reputable, accepted and accredited four-year medical college or school in the United States, or a scholarship in such medical college or school for a term not exceeding four years, the cost of such scholarship not to exceed \$5,000.00, same to be paid at such time and in such manner as may be determined by the board.
-The loans and scholarships herein provided shall not exceed the sums herein stated, but they may be prorated in such manner as to pay to the medical school to which any applicant is admitted such funds as are required by that school, and the balance to be paid direct to the applicant; all of which shall be under such terms and conditions as may be provided under rules and regulations of the board.
+The loans and scholarship herein provided shall not exceed the sums herein stated, but they may be prorated in such manner as to pay to the medical school to which any applicant is admitted such funds as are required by that school, and the balance to be paid direct to the applicant; all of which shall be under such terms and conditions as may be provided under rules and regulations of the board.
 The said loans or scholarships to be granted to each applicant shall be based upon the condition that the full amount thereof shall be repaid to the State of Georgia in cash in full with 4% interest from the date of each payment by the State on such loan or scholarship, same to be payable annually, the first annual payment to be due on or before one year from the date the applicant completes his internship, or same may be repaid to the State of Georgia in services to be rendered by the applicant by practicing his profession at some place within the State of Georgia to be approved by the board.
-One-fifth of the loan or scholarship together with interest thereon, shall be credited to the applicant for each year of practicing his profession in a community of 5000 population or less, according to 1950 or any future census, or at Milledgeville State Hospital, and no annual interest on the scholarship loan shall be paid during such practice or service.
-After the third full year of practice or services within this State as herein provided, but not before, the said applicant shall be privileged, entirely at the discretion of the board heretofore created, to pay off the balance of the scholarship loan, together with accrued interest thereon, and upon such payment shall be relieved from further obligations under his contract for loan or scholarship.
+One-fifth of the loan or scholarship together with interest thereon, shall be credited to the applicant for each year of practicing his profession in a community of 5,000 population or less, according to 1950 or any future census, or at Milledgeville State Hospital, or at any prison or detention camp or work camp operated under the jurisdiction of the State Board of Corrections, and no annual interest on the scholarship loan shall be paid during such practice or service.
+After the third full year of practice or services within this State as herein provided, but not before the said applicant shall be privileged, entirely at the discretion of the board heretofore created to pay off the balance of the scholarship loan, together with accrued interest thereon, and upon such payment shall be relieved from further obligations under his contract for loan or scholarship.